Cognitive Hacking: The New Social Engineering Threat

 Despite its prevalence, the risk of cognitive hacking can be mitigated.
 Below are a few steps organizational leaders can take:

 Be prepared.
 Fully monitor the landscape to evaluate conversations about your brand.
-Doing so makes it easier to detect and keep track of disinformation attacks.
+Doing so makes it easier to detect and keep track of narrative attacks.

 Go beyond social listening.
 Social listening tools rely on keyword searches and cannot monitor the most common problem areas of the communications landscape, such as niche websites and the dark web.
 Therefore, these tools can do little to evaluate the conversation around your brand online.